a light at sea

 We are Tom and Lou Luddington and have been happily married and going on adventures together for 20 years.
 We have dedicated our lives to sharing our passion for the ocean and its wildlife through storytelling, conservation and education, and guiding people on sea kayaking, surfing and rock climbing adventures in some of the world’s most breathtaking locations.

 I am a nature photographer and writer with a PhD in marine biology and aim to provide a voice for the natural world through powerful images and writing.
 My main focus is on coastal and marine environments and in November 2019 my book “Wondrous British Marine Life: a handbook for coastal explorers” was published by Pesda Press.
+I write a column for Oceanographic Magazine with a focus on marine protected areas.

 A Life Together.